Vegan Taco Meat Filling (Easy & Quick!)

 If using canned beans, I always recommend dumping them in a colander and rinsing them to remove some of the salt and preservatives.
 You definitely want to drain them for this recipe.

-Add the beans, fire-roasted tomatoes, bulgur, and taco seasoning to a microwavable bowl or pot and heat until warmed thoroughly.
 The bulgur is optional in this bean mixture, but I highly recommend giving it a try.
 I’ve listed some alternative grains for those that are gluten-intolerant.

 Once the vegan taco meat bean mixture is ready, simply add it to your tacos, nachos, or even potato tacos!
-I highly recommend trying my homemade cheese sauce to drizzle over the top because it’s crazy good.
+I highly recommend trying my homemade vegan cheese sauce to drizzle over the top because it’s crazy good.

-How to serve vegan taco meat
+Ways to serve vegan taco meat

 Of course, we all think of tacos for serving vegan taco meat.
-Add a little shredded lettuce and onions with some salsa and homemade vegan sour cream to really take them over the top!
+Add a little shredded lettuce and onions with some salsa and homemade tofu sour cream to really take them over the top!

-But, don’t let your imagination end there because this meatless taco mixture is delicious on nachos and potato tacos too.
+But, don’t let your imagination end there because this meatless taco mixture is delicious on bean-based nachos and potato tacos too.

+Leftovers can be stored in the refrigerator in an airtight container for about 5-6 days.
+Simply reheat and serve.
 You can also freeze it if you want to.
 I’ve done this often, and it reheats perfectly and tastes just as good the second time around.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!